PURPOSE OF THIS POLICY

 Commercial Speech or Expression: Speech, expression, and activities that are primarily intended to advertise, market, sell or promote goods and services on behalf of any person or entity that is not a CSU department or affiliated organization.
 Soliciting for charitable contributions or donations is considered commercial speech.

-Designated Public Forum: An area of the University that is designated by the University as a destination for public speech and assembly, and that may be reserved in advance for specific events or gatherings.
+Public Forum: An area of the University recognized by the University as a traditional destination for public speech and assembly, and that may be reserved in advance for specific events or gatherings, subject to the provisions of this Policy.
 An example is the Lory Student Center Plaza.

-Official University Event: An event that is sponsored by a registered student organization or by a campus academic or administrative unit and is pre-approved by the Campus Activities Director and is primarily for noncommercial purposes.
+Official University Event: An event that is sponsored by a campus academic or administrative unit.

-Open Public Forum: An area of the University that is traditionally open to all for public discourse and expression, such as grounds and common areas.
+Other Public Areas: Areas of the University that are traditionally open to all for public discourse and expression, subject to the provisions of this Policy, such as grounds and common areas.

 Vendor: Any person engaged in Commercial Speech or Expression as defined herein.